How to build a user onboarding strategy that grows with you

 How to create a stellar onboarding strategy in 5 steps

 You want to guide users without overwhelming them.
 Give too much information, and they check out.
 Too little, and they’re left guessing.
+Effectively implementing user onboarding strategies is crucial to strike this balance.
 Let’s look at five actionable steps to help build an onboarding strategy that informs and engages without losing their attention.
+User onboarding involves three stages: Primary, Secondary, and Tertiary onboarding.

 1. Decide who’s responsible

 Do not let the responsibility for user onboarding fall through the cracks.
-Without ownership, your product’s onboarding will be an uninspired afterthought.
+Without ownership and consideration of the user's perspective, your product’s onboarding will be an uninspired afterthought.

 Teams assign accountability depending on their size and maturity.
 For early-stage startups, it might be one of the founders.
 For mid-stage teams, it could be a product manager, marketing team member, customer success rep, designer, or someone else.
 Later-stage teams may have a dedicated team.